Abandoned & Little-Known Airfields:

 and his wife [Fanny Alley] purchased the Cranford airport sometime in the years following WW2 as a real estate investment."

-was an undated aerial view looking north from the 1950 Air Photo Guide (courtesy of Kevin Walsh).
+An undated aerial view looking north at Cranford Airport from the 1950 Air Photo Guide (courtesy of Kevin Walsh).

 The guide described Cranford Airport as having a 2,500' paved northeast/southwest runway & a 2,500' dirt north/south runway.